buddh4/lyvely/packages/docs/docs/dev/framework/endpoints.md

 import { ENDPOINT_PINT, IPingClient } from './ping.endpoint.ts';

 /**
- * The api object wraps an axio client and automatically attaches the given path to each request.
+ * The API object wraps an axio client and automatically attaches the given path to each request.
  * The generic type is used for the purpose of type-safety.
  */
 const api = useApi<IPingClient>(ENDPOINT_PING);